Is There a Dimmer Outlook Ahead for Kimco Realty Corporation (KIM)?

-Kimco Realty Corporation (NYSE:KIM) went up by 1.72% from its latest closing price compared to the recent 1-year high of $26.57.
-The company’s stock price has collected -2.62% of loss in the last five trading sessions.
+Kimco Realty Corporation (NYSE:KIM) went down by -1.44% from its latest closing price compared to the recent 1-year high of $26.57.
+The company’s stock price has collected -16.63% of loss in the last five trading sessions.
 The Wall Street Journal reported on 04/15/21 that Kimco Realty to Buy Rival Weingarten Realty for About $3.9 Billion

 Is It Worth Investing in Kimco Realty Corporation (NYSE :KIM) Right Now?